Tools

 This script is used to make a track at any depth level after the selected track.
 The following are instructions to use this tool, and they are also in the script if you need a refresher on how to use it.
 It can cover a range of situations, whether you want to create a base-level track or a track within a folder, and it determines this based off of what track(s) are already selected when running the tool.

 These scripts are meant to be used when editing the tops and tails of files.
 Hovering over the item itself will allow you to cut into that item, whereas hovering over an empty part of the track will cause the top/tail to extend to the mouse cursor (depending on which script is being used).
-The difference between the versions are mainly that the "No Fade" version doesn't adjust the fade length when editing the item, so it just changes position but not length.
+The difference between the versions are mainly that the "No Fade" version doesn't adjust the fade length when editing the item, so it just changes the position of the fade but not length.

 This script repositions all of the selected items based off of the duration of the time selection.
 It will separate them each equally, determined based off of the initial position of each selected item.